-In this course, students explore ways to keep the human machine in optimal condition.
-They learn about various aspects of sports medicine, including careers, basic concepts, and techniques.
+Sports Medicine is an exploration of how to keep the human machine in optimal condition.
+Students learn about various aspects of sports medicine, including careers, basic concepts, and techniques.
 Students also learn about sports injuries and how they are treated so athletes can continue to compete.
 At the end of this course, students have a knowledge of and appreciation for the field of sports medicine and its applications.